Perception Games and Privacy: Introduction

 This paper, in contrast, examines privacy through the lens of an individual decision maker whose concern for privacy is somewhat different.
 The concern is either intrinsic, or, as in the above models, it is instrumental, but with the difference that the decision maker does not have a clear understanding of how the use of this information will play out in the future.
 To this end, our model accounts for privacy directly in the utility function, and studies the implications of this (we elaborate on this further in Section \ref{subsection percpetion vs esteem}).
 As such, this paper is methodologically closely related to various strands of the game theory literature and, in particular, to work on signaling games, psychological games, and social image.

 In a signaling game \citep[see, e.g.,][]{sobel2009signaling}, an informed player sends a message to an uninformed player, the latter performs an action, and both obtain a reward that is a function of the information, the message, and the action.
 Single-player perception games are closely related, except that the uninformed player takes no action but rather forms a belief that is Bayesian-consistent with the message and strategy of the informed player.
-However, if one replaces the belief formation of the uninformed player in our perception game with a strategic player who is asked to provide a prediction over the information held by the informed player and will be rewarded according to a proper scoring rule \citep[see][]{brier1950verification}, then one is back at a signaling game with a proper mapping of the equilibria.\footnote{One difference is that work on signaling games almost always assumes a single-crossing condition---there is an ordering on types and an ordering on actions so that the marginal cost of increasing the action is higher for lower types.
-This condition need not hold in this paper. }
+However, if one replaces the belief formation of the uninformed player in our perception game with a strategic player who is asked to provide a prediction over the information held by the informed player and will be rewarded according to a proper scoring rule \citep[see][]{brier1950verification}, then one is back at a signaling game with a proper mapping of the equilibria.\footnote{The differences between perception games and signaling games are discussed in Appendix~\ref{sec:signaling games analogy}.
+One main difference is that the latter typically assumes that there is some ideal type of DM whom all wish to emulate, whereas this does not hold in the former.}

 Psychological games \citep{gilboa1988information,geanakoplos1989psychological,battigalli2009dynamic} are games in which the utilities of players depend not only on all players' actions, but also on their beliefs about others' strategy profiles, as well as beliefs over such beliefs, and so on.
 Psychological games have been used to model emotions such as surprise, embarrassment, and guilt, among others.
 Our paper is similar in that our model involves a decision maker whose utility depends on more than his action.
 Unlike psychological games, our model is rooted in a setting of incomplete information, and our focus is on the effect of privacy concerns.